Philadelphia Cricket Club: Cricket

 The cricket team was initially disbanded in 1924 but was later revived in 1998.
 The club is now one of the hosts of the annual Philadelphia International Cricket Festival.

 Soccer

-Philadelphia a past in soccer so by 1902, this sport had become popular among cricket clubs in the city of Philadelphia so they decided to establish a league, named "Philadelphia Cricket Clubs League".
+Philadelphia has a past in soccer so by 1902, this sport had become popular among cricket clubs in the city of Philadelphia so they decided to establish a league, named "Philadelphia Cricket Clubs League".
 The popularity of the sport also attracted some collegiate teams to the league, such as Haverford.
 Philadelphia C.C. participated in the tournament from 1902 to 1920.

 Squash

 Eight singles courts and two hardball doubles courts round out PCC's squash program.
 Rich Wade is the director of squash.
 PCC has coached many national champions and countless players who went on to play intercollegiate squash.

 Swimming

 In 2019 PCC won the Country Club Swim Association of Greater Philadelphia League Championship.

 In 2006 the swimming team placed fourth at the Country Club Swimming Association of Greater Philadelphia's League Championships led by the William Penn Charter's high school swimming coach Kevin Berkoff.